Back to: LINQ Tutorial For Beginners and Professionals

 Output:

-In our previous example, we try to retrieve the distinct student names and it works as expected.
-Now, our requirement is to select distinct students (both ID and Name) from the collection.
-As you can see in our collection three students are identical and in our result set, they should appear only once.
-Let us modify the program class as shown below to fetch the distinct student using the LINQ Distinct Method.
+In our previous example, we tried retrieving the distinct student names, which worked as expected.
+We are required to select distinct students (ID and Name) from the collection.
+As you can see in our collection, three students are identical, and in our result set, they should appear only once.
+Let us modify the program class as follows to fetch the distinct students using the LINQ Distinct Method in C#.

 using System; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax var MS = Student.GetStudents() .Distinct().ToList(); //Using Query Syntax var QS = (from std in Student.GetStudents() select std) .Distinct().ToList(); foreach (var item in QS) { Console.WriteLine($"ID : {item.ID} , Name : {item.Name} "); } Console.ReadKey(); } } }